P-Tommy/ExaminationTimetablingEvolutionaryAlgorithm/README.md

 # README #

-## Requirements ##
-This program requires the BOOST library (http://www.boost.org/ tested with 1.53.0).

-To install boost on ubuntu do

-  `sudo apt-get install libboost-all-dev`

-## Compilation ##
-You can use the included makefile to do the compilation, in that case, just do

-  `$ make`

-in the project's folder and a min_timeslots executable will be generated.

-If you want to do a manual compilation, just use g++ compiler

-  `$ g++ -W min_timeslots.cpp -o min_timeslots`

 ## Dataset ##
 To execute the program, you need a dataset (it was tested with the University of Toronto Benchmark Data http://www.asap.cs.nott.ac.uk/external/resources/files/Toronto.zip) that has a .crs and a .stu